Swin fMRI Transformer Predicts Early Neurodevelopmental Outcomes from Neonatal fMRI: Methods

 \begin{itemize} \item greater than or equal to 85: average development \item lower than 85: risk of developmental delay \item lower than 75: moderate to severe mental impairment \end{itemize}

-Following prior studies ~\cite{HE2018290}~\cite{he2020multi}, we simplify the classification task into a binary format, with a threshold of 85 distinguishing low- and high-risk cases.
-Regression tasks are also conducted to predict continuous Bayley-III scores, providing finer-grained insights into developmental outcomes.
-By integrating these approaches, we aim to enhance the accuracy and interpretability of predictions using SwiFT.
+Following prior studies~\cite{he2020multi}, we simplify the classification task into a binary format, with a threshold of 85 distinguishing low- and high-risk cases.
+Regression tasks are also conducted to predict continuous Bayley-III scores.

-\paragraph{Dataset} The Developing Human Connectome Project (dHCP) dataset provides a rich and representative basis for developing predictive models of early neurodevelopment.
+\paragraph{Dataset} The Developing Human Connectome Project (dHCP) dataset provides a rich basis for developing predictive models of early neurodevelopment.
 It includes 783 neonates born between 23–44 gestational weeks, with imaging performed between 26–45 post-menstrual weeks.
-Resting-state fMRI (rs-fMRI) data were acquired using a 3T Philips Achieva scanner and preprocessed via the dHCP pipeline for motion correction, denoising, and spatial normalization.

-For this study, Bayley-III scores in cognition, motor, and language domains were available for 739 infants, with 619 of them also having usable fMRI data.
-The composite scores showed a mean close to 100, with imbalances in developmental delay cases: $\approx5\%$ for motor and cognitive domains and $\approx18\%$ for language.
-Strong positive correlations were observed between cognitive, motor, and language scores (63.08\%, 57.27\%, and 51.94\%, respectively).
+Resting-state fMRI (rs-fMRI) data were acquired using a 3T Philips Achieva scanner and preprocessed via the dHCP pipeline for motion correction, denoising, and spatial normalization~\cite{FITZGIBBON2020117303}.
+Bayley-III scores in cognition, language, and motor domains that were collected in follow-up assessment, planned for 18 months corrected age but affected by the COVID-19 pandemic (median: $18 \text{ months} + 12 \text{ days}$, range $17 + 8$ -- $34 + 15$), were available for 739 infants, with 619 of them also having usable fMRI data.
+The composite scores showed a mean close to 100 with imbalanced risks of developmental delay: $\approx5\%$ for cognition and motor domains and $\approx18\%$ for language.
+Strong positive correlations were observed between cognition, language, and motor scores (63.08\%, 51.94\%, and 57.27\%, respectively).
 Maternal factors (e.g., smoking) showed no significant correlation with scores.

-\paragraph{MRI Acquisition and Processing} MRI data were acquired on a 3T Philips Achieva system with a neonatal 32-channel head coil.
-The imaging protocol was tailored to the unique characteristics of the neonatal brain, which has different tissue properties compared to the adult brain, including higher water content and longer T1 and T2 relaxation times.
-Resting-state fMRI (rs-fMRI) was captured with a multiband-accelerated echo-planar imaging sequence (TR: 392 ms, TE: 38 ms, resolution: 2.15 mm³) over roughly 15 minutes (2300 volumes).
-Processing followed the dHCP pipeline, which is specifically designed to address the challenges of neonatal imaging.
-This included motion and distortion correction, skull stripping, ICA-based denoising with FIX, and high-pass temporal filtering to remove slow drifts.